Cornell-QCA/website/public/data/projects/quantummemory.md

-We are taking an existing MOT donated to us and building a long-lived quantum memory for photons (based on neutral atoms) using a novel scheme that could potentially stop photons for the scale of an hour.
-Novel work and hopefully publishable as a group.
+We are building a long-lived quantum memory for photons (based on their interactions with neutral atoms) using a novel scheme that doesn't require cryogenic temperatures.